-The conclusion here is that when Paul says "obedience to faith" we know that from his own personal experience i.e. being born again and receiving the revelation of Jesus Christ; and from the Holy Ghost being upon the Apostle Luke when he wrote the Book of Acts, that every person around the world, through faith, will have the opportunity to obey the gospel of Jesus Christ to be saved, to obtain the salvation that affords us the opportunity to enter into the Kingdom of God.
+The conclusion here is that when Paul says "obedience to faith" we know that from his own personal experience i.e. being born again and receiving the revelation of Jesus Christ, he understands that faith and obedience are truly interlocked, which means every person around the world, through faith, will have the opportunity to obey the Gospel of Jesus Christ to be saved, to obtain the salvation that allows us the opportunity to enter into the Kingdom of God.

 When you look at Strong's definition of save it is what one would expect to see with regards to what Jesus does for us - save, deliver, protect, heal, preserve, do well, make whole: